BioDynaMo/biodynamo/doc/user_guide/docs/jean_tuto.md

   };
 ```

-Of course, we need to create at least one cell that contain our GrowthModule in our Simulate method
+Of course, we need to create at least one new cell that contains our GrowthModule in our Simulate method
 ``` C++
   Cell cell ({20, 50, 50});
   cell.SetDiameter(6);